Automated Reporting Software

 Frequently asked questions

-Automating a single manual report -- replacing a specific data assembly and formatting process -- typically runs $8,000 to $20,000.
-A full reporting automation platform covering multiple report types, parameterised client reporting, a client portal, and delivery infrastructure typically runs $25,000 to $70,000.
-Fixed cost is agreed before development starts, so there are no surprises at the end of the project.
+Automating your first manual report, one specific data assembly and formatting process, starts around $8,000 to $20,000 and goes live in 6 to 10 weeks.
+That first automation is the slice you validate before expanding.
+It then grows into a full reporting platform covering multiple report types, parameterised client reporting, a client portal, and delivery infrastructure, around $25,000 to $70,000.
+Fixed cost is agreed before work starts, so there are no surprises at the end.

 Work with us